array-eu/embedded_compliance_presentation/PITCHME.md

 - an open standard: [SPDX](https://spdx.org)
     - represent license information in a standard language (both human- and machine-readable)
     - share licensing information across supply chain
-- an open source tool: [Fossology](https://www.fossology.org/)
+- an open source tool: [Fossology](https://www.fossology.org/features/)
     - schedule automated scanners of legal text in source code
-    - human validation and integration of automated scanners' results
+    - human validation and integration of automated scan results
     - automated generation of licensing reports and of SPDX files

 ---